Critique of the Doctrines of Kant and Schopenhauer

-Critique of the Schopenhaurian philosophy is a literary work by Philipp Mainländer appended to Die Philosophie der Erlösung (The Philosophy of Redemption or The Philosophy of Salvation), offering a criticism of the philosophy of Arthur Schopenhauer.
+"Critique of the Doctrines of Kant and Schopenhauer" (Kritik der Lehren Kant's und Schopenhauer's) is the title of the long appendix to Philipp Mainländer's Die Philosophie der Erlösung (The Philosophy of Redemption).
+In this appendix, Mainländer offers a criticism of the philosophy of Arthur Schopenhauer.
 Mainländer saw the purification of Schopenhauer's philosophy as the primary task of his life.
-The criticism had an important impact on Nietzsche's philosophical development.
+The criticism affected Nietzsche's philosophical development.

 General overview

-The Critique of the Schopenhauerian philosophy is generally seen as offering a position closer to realism than the idealism of Kant and Schopenhauer.
+"Critique of the Doctrines of Kant and Schopenhauer" is generally seen as offering a position closer to realism than the idealism of Kant and Schopenhauer.
 Mainländer aims to free the philosophy of Schopenhauer from its metaphysical tendencies.

 It is the longest criticism of Schopenhauer's work, and it earned him the praise of Frauenstädt, "apostle primarie" of Schopenhauer, Max Seiling and Frederick C. Beiser for being one of the most talented followers of Schopenhauer.

 Epistemology

 Background of the critical philosophy

 Locke had referred all philosophical research to the domain of experience.
 He argued that the mind is empty at birth, and that all knowledge stems from experience.
-This was an important step in philosophy, yet, by accepting this important problems arise.
+This was an important step in philosophy; however, accepting it gives rise to significant problems.
 The most famous challenge came from Hume, namely, if all knowledge is derived from experience we have no right to claim things are caused, we can only perceive that they follow after each other.
 Berkeley also noted that all that is given to us are subjective sensations, and Thomas Reid expounded this further by demonstrating that the mere sensations of the senses bear no resemblance to objective qualities, such as extension, figure, and number.

 Kant determined that although Locke was right to assert that all knowledge begins with experience, it does not follow that all knowledge arises from experience.
 Cognition has a priori structures (the categories and the form of intuition) that structure experience, that is, are constitutive of experience as ordered and intelligible.
 (Kant notes that without the categories experience would be less than a great roar of sound).
 These forms that lie in us are causality (amongst other categories), space and time.

 G.E.
 Schulze had argued that Kant's proof that causality must be an inborn concept is invalid.
 Schopenhauer and Mainländer agreed with Schulze that the attempt of Kant was totally unsuccessful.